- Best corner TV mount

 - Includes wallplate covers and cable covers for a better

-- TV may sag or slightly lean forward when fully extended.
+- The unit may sag or slightly lean forward when fully extended.

 #10 For small TVs